Speak / Lesson 66

 Vijay: tashreef nadāran?

-Leyla: And also, she's not using the woman's name.
-She's just saying the wife is not here?
-So that's another layer of, you know, distance that she's putting herself between herself and the lady of the house.
-So the lady of the house is not present?
-Hasn’t graced us with her presence?
-Okay!
-And then he answers.
+Leyla: Also, she's not using the woman's name.
+She's just saying ‘the wife is not here?’ so that's another layer of distance that she's putting herself between herself and the lady of the house.
+‘The lady of the house is not present, hasn’t graced us with her presence?’.
+Okay, and then he answers…

 Vijay: cherā!